-Two years ago, while at work, I noticed several of my co-workers discussing a topic with great fascination.
+Two years ago, while at work, I noticed several of my co-workers engrossed in a discussion.
 I gathered that they were talking about a book or document of some sort, and as the day passed I became intrigued by what had so captivated their minds.

 Of course, that only made me more interested to find out what they had all been talking about.
 I pressed him on the subject and he divulged the name of a 90-page document discussing one man’s reasons for rejecting the LDS Church.
 I had heard of the document before (it’s one of the more popular pieces of anti-Mormon literature produced in recent years), but never thought to read it.